• youngster icon Lead Rein/First Ridden

 History

 Opal came into World Horse Welfare care in September 2020 as part of a welfare case of Welsh ponies.
 The group were not used to being handled, however Opal has always been naturally bold.
-She was rehomed as a youngster and returned to Belwade Farm due to a change in circumstances.
+She has since been out for youngster handling, and then as a project lead rein pony and she took great care of her little rider

 Additional Images